ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/finance_wick.md

 ---
+noindex: true
-Title: "Custom Wick Color - ScottPlot 4.1 Cookbook"
+title: "Custom Wick Color - ScottPlot 4.1 Cookbook"
 Description: "By default candle wicks are the same color as their bodies, but this can be customized."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71